oicr-gsi/robust-paper/README.md

 * make commands : get the full list of make commands
 * make clean    : remove auxiliary files from the directory

+## Acknowledgements

+Thank you to all of our pre- and post-print reviewers.
+A short list is available on our [Acknowledgements](ACKNOWLEDGEMENTS.md) page.

 ## Contact